Republican Democracy – The Mirage!?

 The modern desirable is Republican democracy – and every country wishes for one!
 Very few succeeded.
 A republican democracy does not have a titular king – hereditary or otherwise.
 The head of the state is elected – directly or indirectly.

-democracy.
 Sri Lanka has been another country which has survived 50 years as republican democracy – but just about.
+With a civil war for the last nearly 20 years, with a changeover from parliamentary democracy to presidential, has struggled along.

 India is the youngest Republican democracy – and we have completed a historic 50 years as republican democracy – Jan 26th 1950, till date.